-I was reminded of happy valley in Manderley, in the book Rebecca --
+I was transported to happy valley in Manderley, as described in the book Rebecca --

 We stood on a slope of a wooded hill, and the path wound away before us to a valley, by the side of a running stream.
 There were no dark trees here, no tangled undergrowth, but on either side of the narrow path stood azaleas and rhododendrons, not blood-coloured like the giants in the drive, but salmon, white, and gold, things of beauty and of grace, drooping their lovely, delicate heads in the soft summer rain.